Makassar South Sulawesi, Indonesia Travel Guide

 Avoid single-use plastic cutlery for street food.

 Roll your clothes to save space and minimize wrinkles.
-Use packing cubes for better organization within your luggage.
+Use packing cubes for better organization in your luggage.

-Lay out all your items first and then critically assess if each item is truly needed.
-A lighter bag generally means a smoother journey.
+Lay out all your items first and after that critically assess if each item is truly needed.
+A lighter bag generally indicates a smoother journey.